Small Angel, Bray Parish Cemetery, Holyport, Maidenhead, England.

 The death took place on Saturday evening last of Mr. George Taylor, at his residence, 54, West Street, Maidenhead, where he and his family had resided some 38 years.
 Mr. Taylor was 73 years of age and was born in Maidenhead (all official records state White Waltham).
 From his youth he proved himself a most excellent cricketer, and played in many of the best matched of the Maidenhead Cricket Club and also assisted many of the neighbouring clubs.
 He was founder of the late Maidenhead Grosvenor Cricket Club, and owned several prize bats, balls and caps, awarded to him for distinguished service.
 He played cricket up to within a few years ago, and at the Coronation Sports won a race for men over 60 the prize being a salad bowl.

-Mr. Taylor had been in failing health for some time and his death was no unexpected.
+Mr. Taylor had been in failing health for some time and his death was not unexpected.
 He was greatly respected throughout the town and district, and his demise will be heard of by many of his old cricketing friends with great regret.
 He leaves a widow and a grown up family of two sons and four daughters.
 The funeral took place on Thursday at 2 o'clock."

 1911 and the widowed Eliza is still working as a laundress at the age of 83.
 Living with and helping her is her daughter Augusta Eliza and her grand-daughters Edith Alice Cole and Kate Augusta Nicholls.
 Eliza was to pass away almost a year later in 1912 aged 84.